XinnaPan/Online-Chat-Room/README.md

-# Getting Started with Create React App
+# 1 Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+So if you want to compile in your own environment,  following the instructions.

-## Available Scripts
+## Available Scripts to Start

-In the project directory, you can run:

 ### `yarn start`